 Follow the footpath all the way through the reserve to Manly Beach.

 Continue along the beachfront to the far side of Manly Beach.

-To end the walk here, follow the shopping arcade from the Surf Club straight to the ferry.
+Follow the shopping arcade from the Surf Club straight to the ferry.

-Continue following the promenade to Shelly Beach.
++ 2h / 8km If time allows continue following the promenade to Shelly Beach.

 Cross Shelly Beach and continue to the car park.

 From the car park a bush trail starts following the cliffs with several lookouts along the way.

 The trail curves away from the cliffs and crosses the coastal heath.

 The trail ends at the parade grounds.
 Follow the road past the square to the left.